Living with Wildlife

 Landowners may take coyotes year-round on their private property by trapping or shooting without possessing a wild animal control permit from the DNR and without having a hunting or trapping license.
 Additionally, a landowner does not need to possess a wild animal control permit from DNR to give another individual written permission to shoot or trap coyotes on the landowner’s property.
 However, any person taking coyotes on someone else’s property must have a valid hunting or trapping license and, if the take happens outside the regulated coyote season, have written permission from the landowner.
 Please note that any firearm, archery, or air rifle equipment used for coyote removal may be used only in accordance with local ordinances.

-Individuals may also get help with coyote conflicts by contracting with a wildlife control operator.
+Individuals may also get help with coyote conflicts by contracting with a Wildlife Control Operator.
+All operators name their own rates and fees.

 For other circumstances and larger bat evictions, a person must possess a permit or contract with a wildlife control operator.